garrandall/popular-music-data/tracks/snow---hey-oh---red-hot-chili-peppers.md

 Deep beneath the cover of another perfect wonder where it's so white as snow, Privately divided by a world so undecided and there's nowhere to go.
-Deep beneath the cover of another perfect wonder where it's so white as snow...
-Running through the field where all my tracks will be concealed and there's nowhere to go.
+Deep beneath the cover of another perfect wonder where it's so white as snow Running through the field where all my tracks will be concealed and there's nowhere to go.

 I said hey oh yeah oh yeah... tell my love now